snushev/CV-Generator/README.md

-# PDF Generator
+# Django PDF Generator Web App

-This is a small Python script that generates PDF files from HTML templates.
-It's a simple proof-of-concept project, but it gets the job done if you're looking to automate basic PDF creation.
+This is a Django web application that generates PDF files from HTML templates.
+It provides a user-friendly interface for creating and managing PDF documents with saved templates.

-## Requirements
+## Features

+- Web-based interface for PDF generation
+- Template management system
+- Saved PDF history
+- User authentication (optional)
+- Responsive design

 Make sure you have the following installed:

 - Python 3.7+
+- Django 3.0+
 - `wkhtmltopdf` – You can install it from https://wkhtmltopdf.org/downloads.html

 ## Installation